texfaq/texfaq.github.io/FAQ-noroom.md

 result much of the storage used within TeX is allocated as fixed arrays, in the reference implementations.
-Many of these fixed arrays are expandable in modern TeX implementations, but size of the arrays of ''registers'' is written into the specification as being 256 (usually); this number may not be changed if you still wish to call the result TeX
+Many of these fixed arrays are expandable in modern TeX implementations, but size of the arrays of "registers" is written into the specification as being 256 (usually); this number may not be changed if you still wish to call the result TeX
 (see [testing TeX implementations](FAQ-triptrap)).